raulRMB/FT_PracticalTest/README.md

 Download the zipped starting project and read through the custom FT_PracticalTestHoop actor logic this should be the base for any custom hoops you create.

 ## Implementation
 Use as many actors as you need but you are required to create the following actors.
+You should be able to put as many

 ## Required Actors